nobohan/OpenArdenneMap/templates/README.md

 - make and copy the share link
 - set no expiry date on the share link
 - put the share link in the frame gpkg layer
-- remove holes in the gpkh layer: put in convert-gpkg-geojson sh
+- remove holes in the gpkh layer: put in convert-gpkg-geojson sh: todo
 - export the layer as valid geojson (run convert-gpkg-geojson sh)
 - push on the hiking repo
 - check after a while if everything's right on the website